Education and Social Work Menu

 You will need to provide the mandatory Reference Report form (see link on right) to two referees.
 Your chosen referees should be qualified to attest to your suitability for teaching and have observed you working with groups of children in the experiences you indicate on your Statement of 100 Hours Experience form.
 Their completed Reference Report Form must be emailed directly to the TRU Admissions Office with your name and program in the subject line.

 Submit official transcripts from all post-secondary institutions attended except for studies completed at TRU.
 Official transcripts must come directly from the issuing institution and include a translation to English if required.
-Final official transcripts showing all final grades for courses needed to meet admissions requirements must be submitted directly to the TRU Admissions Office no later than the deadline of May 15th to be eligible to participate in the Fall intake of the program.
+Final official transcripts showing all final grades for courses needed to meet admissions requirements and a 4-year undergraduate degree awarded must be submitted directly to the TRU Admissions Office no later than the deadline of May 15th to be eligible to participate in the Fall intake of the program.

 Supplemental admission documentation must be submitted on the mandatory forms by email to the TRU Admissions Office with your name, T-ID number, and program name in the subject line.